JosephShepin/JosephShepin/README.md

 Hi there 👋

-I am currently pursuing a combined Bachelor's degree at the University of Illinois Urbana-Champaign (UIUC).
+I am currently pursuing a Bachelor's degree at the University of Illinois Urbana-Champaign (UIUC).